Council On Aging

 We warmly welcome all to engage with us in our mission, regardless of economic status, ethnicity, family structure, gender identity or expression, marital standing, national origin, physical and mental health status, race, sexual orientation, or any other label that would seek to divide rather than to unite.

-Current essential services include:
+Current services include:

 • Brown Bag food pick up and distribution (monthly).
 To apply to be a recipient, contact the Food Bank of Western MA, 413-247-9738 or apply online: https://www.foodbankwma.org/get-help/brown-bag-food-for-elders/.

 • Amherst Survival Center Senior Mobile Nutrition Program: A monthly distribution at the Hadley Senior Center of produce, meat, and other grocery items from the Amherst Survival Center.
 Sign up for the program by contacting the Amherst Survival Center Food Pantry Coordinator at 413-549-3968 x104 or email pantry@amherstsurvival.org.
+No deliveries: Recipients must be able to pick up their food.

 • Outreach services: Outreach Coordinator Lauren Hannigan is available for consultation regarding social services, MassHealth applications, public benefits, or other individual needs and is available for phone appointments.